RicCampbell/FAIR4RS_repos_dois/episodes/citation.md

 ## Extending your CITATION.cff file

-There are also a lot of other standardised fields that you can add to your <code>CITATION.cff</code> file than the ones we have already seen.
-You can link to a related journal article if there is one, or you could cite a dataset that is contained in your GitHub repo, for more information about these extensions, GitHub has writen an easy to follow [help page](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) on the subject.
+There are also a lot of standardised fields that you can add to your <Code>CITATION.cff</code> file, other than the ones we have already seen.
+You can link to a related journal article if there is one, or you could cite a dataset that is contained in your GitHub repo.
+For more information about these extensions, GitHub provides an easy-to-follow [help page](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) on the subject.

 :::::::::::::::::::::::::::::::::::: keypoints
  - Citation is important to ensure that the correct recognition and credit is assigned to all work
- - Citation of software differs from papers, but is needed to aid reproducability of work
+ - Citation of software differs from that of articles, but is needed to aid the reproducibility of work
- - <code>CITATION.cff</code> files should contain all the needed metadata and help create citations for use.
+ - <code>CITATION.cff</code> files should contain all the necessary metadata and help create citations for use.
  - You may need to complete the relevant fields in multiple places to ensure correct citation in all cases.
 ::::::::::::::::::::::::::::::::::::::::::::::